godotengine/godot-docs/classes/class_popup.rst

 - void **popup_centered** **(** :ref:`Vector2<class_Vector2>` size=Vector2( 0, 0 ) **)**

-Popup (show the control in modal form) in the center of the screen relative to its current canvas transform, at the current size, or at a size determined by "size".
+Popup (show the control in modal form) in the center of the screen relative to its current canvas transform, at the current size, or at a size determined by ``size``.

 .. _class_Popup_method_popup_centered_clamped: